When should I start cleaning my baby’s mouth?

 How do I care for my child’s teeth?

-- Fluoride may be added to the child’s diet at six months of age: Fluoride is a mineral that hardens the tooth enamel, prevents tooth decay and is essential for healthy teeth.
+- Fluoride may be added to the child’s diet at six months of age: Fluoride is a mineral that hardens the tooth enamel, prevents tooth decay, and is essential for healthy teeth.
 Fluoride is often added to tap water in many countries.
 Fluoride supplements may be started after consulting the dentist.

-- Managing discomfort due to eruption of teeth: The child may have pain and discomfort of the gums during eruption of teeth.
+- Managing discomfort due to eruption of teeth: The child may have pain and discomfort of the gums during the eruption of teeth.
 Massaging sore gums and offering something cold such as frozen apple slices or paracetamol can occasionally help soothe your baby's teething pain.
 Not all babies experience discomfort.
 Signs of discomfort include swelling and tenderness around the area of eruption and drooling.

 - Teeth brushing with fluoride toothpaste: Once the child has a tooth, you can start brushing it twice a day with a pinch of toothpaste.
 A pea-sized portion of the paste is sufficient.

-It is advised to follow-up with the pediatrician periodically to ensure oral health and overall health.
+It is advised to follow up with the pediatrician periodically to ensure oral health and overall health.
 It is also recommended that the child be examined by a dentist, preferably a pediatric dentist, before the age of one for teeth cleaning to ensure good oral health.